2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-04-02-public-ip-over-vpn.md

 ### Public IP Addresses to the Rescue

 On to the technical problem.
 Each payer that wants to communicate with the clearinghouse will need some type of network connection.
 This often will be a site-to-site VPN connection.
 But when you traditionally think about a corporate site-to-site VPN, you're usually connecting two or more separate private networks that are controlled by the organization.
-This means you can ensure that each site has a separate private address space that don't overlap.
+This means you can ensure that each site has a separate private address space that doesn't overlap.
 For instance, your small satellite office in San Francisco, CA may have the 192.168.0.0/24 address space whereas your gigantic headquarters in Boerne, TX has the 10.0.0.0/12 address space.

 If you're not a network person, there's two types of IPv4 addresses: public and private.
 Private addresses can be assigned however you want in your private network but cannot be used on the public internet.
 Since private addresses can be assigned however you want, there's no guarantee that the private address space that the clearinghouse has available will be available on your network.
 In a perfect world, the clearinghouse would have the same unused private subnet as your organization does.
 Also, in a perfect world, there would be no disease and we wouldn't need pharmaceutical companies at all, but that's not our reality.